 With 10 additional organisations joining the initiative in 2019, 50 cancer organisations will receive a total funding of US$1,250,000.
 In addition to seed- grants, the SPARC awardees benefit from trainings, best-practice sharing workshops and mentoring.
 They will also have the opportunity to participate in key global convening cancer events to network and showcase their work.
 The application process will open at the end of February.

-Pfizer and UICC have joined forces to offer the Seeding Progress and Resources for the Cancer Community (SPARC) Metastatic Breast Cancer Challenge grants, a first-of-its-kind initiative aimed at empowering advocacy groups, hospital networks, support groups and other organisations worldwide as they initiate projects to close the gap in information, support, awareness, and policy between metastatic breast cancer and early breast cancer, as well as help reduce the number of women diagnosed at the metastatic stage of breast cancer.
+Pfizer and UICC are working in partnership to offer the Seeding Progress and Resources for the Cancer Community (SPARC) Metastatic Breast Cancer Challenge, a first-of-its-kind initiative aimed at empowering advocacy groups, hospital networks, support groups and other organisations worldwide as they initiate projects supporting metastatic breast cancer patients and helping to reduce the number of women diagnosed at an advanced stage of breast cancer.

 More than 1.6 million women are diagnosed with breast cancer each year and this is increasing particularly in low- and middle-income countries where the majority of cases are diagnosed at late stages.

 Launched in 2015, the SPARC MBC Challenge addresses the needs of a growing number of MBC patients across the world.
 40 not-for-profit organisations worldwide have already benefitted from SPARC grants, which consist of seed-funding, capacity building and convening opportunities to launch and strengthen new projects addressing the needs of MBC patients.
 Awardees are integrated into the SPARC network of alumni where they can share best practices, learn from others and share resources.